 Classroom temperatures can be unpredictable, and students often complain about overheated or cold classrooms.

 Skip the empty carbohydrates like pastries.
 It is best to eat a good balance of protein and carbs.
 Whether to drink caffeine or not is an individual decision.
 Usually, it is best to stick with the teen’s normal routine and not make major adjustments.

 Pack water and a quality snack

 If the test allows, consider packing a snack.
 Snacks like candy bars or soda may offer a quick energy boost, but the body can quickly burn through the sugar and then suffer from an energy crash.
 The best snack for most students will be a blend of carbohydrates and protein that can be consumed quickly on a break.
 Good choices may include dried nuts and fruit or a power bar.

 Get up and stretch

-Testing sessions will include breaks including time to visit the restroom.
-There are also other shorter “stretch breaks” when students have a minute or two when they are allowed to get up from their desk.
-Many students will remain seated and not take the break.
-This is a mistake because just standing up for one minute, taking a deep breath, and stretching can help improve performance.
-If your student knows any deep breathing techniques, those can be helpful in coping with test day stress.
+Testing sessions will include breaks, including time to visit the restroom.
+There are also other shorter “stretch breaks” when students have a minute or two when they are allowed to get up from their desks.
+Many students will remain seated and not take a break.
+This is a mistake because standing up for one minute, taking a deep breath, and stretching can help improve performance.
+If your student knows any deep breathing techniques, those can help cope with test day stress.